samara-ms/react-nyt-articles/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Launches the test runner in interactive watch mode using Jest.

+### `npm run cypress:open`
+Opens the Cypress Test Runner for end-to-end UI testing.
+Ensure your app is running with npm start before running Cypress tests.

 ### `npm run build`

 Builds the app for production to the `build` folder.\